Stev-create/SMS-Spam-Classifier---ML-Classification/README.md

 label = 1 --> spam <br>
 label = 0 --> ham

 if we look again in EDA Part, it is not surprising to see both models working so well in classify the spam messages and ham messages.
 Even without a model, just use a simple visualization, we can predict where the spam messages and where the ham messages.
 So, the Multinominal Naive Bayes work better than XGBoost.
-To see the sanity check, check [this notebook](https://github.com/Stev-create/SMS-Spam-Classifier---ML-Text-Classification/blob/master/SMS%20Spam%20Classifier.ipynb).
+To see the sanity check, check out [this notebook](https://github.com/Stev-create/SMS-Spam-Classifier---ML-Text-Classification/blob/master/SMS%20Spam%20Classifier.ipynb).

+# Thank you